bachelor-2014/report/v2/modularity.md

 # Achieving modularity in hardware and software

-The EvoBot robot is very much under development and not a finished product.
-The result of this is that the components of which it consists are rapidly changing, which brings a need for a hardware and software architecture that supports the addition and replacement of components without requiring major alterations to the existing setup.
-This is one of the reason why modularity is considered essential to the design of the robotic platform.
+The EvoBot is but a step on the ladder towards the end goals stated by the EVOBLISS project.
+It is unclear exactly what functionality will be required from the platform down the road, this brings a need for a hardware and software architecture that supports the addition and replacement of components without requiring major alterations to the existing setup.
+Modularity is for this reason considered essential to the design of the robotic platform.

 Modularity is also of importance from the point of view of the user in getting as much 'experiments for the money' as possible.
 Modularity in the robotic platform can be a means of reusing much of the same hardware for very different experiments, exchanging as little as possible, rather than having to have a specialized robot for each type of experiment to run.

-In this chapter, we first outline the requirements concerning the modularity of the platform in more details.
-We then describe what we have done to fulfill these requirements, followed by a discussion of the experiences we have made during the course of the project in this regard.
+In this chapter, we first outline the goals concerning the modularity of the platform in more practical details.
+We then describe what we have done to achieve these goals, followed by a discussion of the experiences we have made during the course of the project in this regard.

-## The requirement
+## Goals

-Modularity is a vague requirement to EvoBot if not considering the kind of modularity desired.
+"Modularity" bears varying meaning between people.
 The modularity we are discussing is modularity in the hardware components of the robot.
 Such hardware components can be added and removed, and the various hardware setups are supported by the software controlling the robot.
 The modularity must exist in several granularities.
 It must both be possible to e.g. add an additional syringe or camera to the setup, as well as removing all components but a single RC servo motor, altering the setup completely.
+When discussing these advantages it is important to keep in mind the requirements they impose on the user, that is, to what degree we consider it fair to inconvenience the user.

-In order for such modularity in hardware to exist, the software know how to handle different kinds of components e.g. knowing how to step a stepper motor as well as knowing what hardware components the setup consists of.
+In order for such modularity in hardware to exist, the software must know how to handle different kinds of components e.g. knowing how to step a stepper motor as well as knowing what hardware components the setup consists of.
 Each of these two can either be done automatically in the software, or it can require user